Doug Whaley

 Douglass G. Whaley (born December 16, 1972) is an American professional football executive and former collegiate player.
-He is the current senior vice president of player personnel for the XFL and from 2013 to 2017 was the general manager of the Buffalo Bills of the National Football League (NFL).
+He is the current general manager of the United Football League, a role he has held under various titles since 2018, and from 2013 to 2017 was the general manager of the Buffalo Bills of the National Football League (NFL).

 Early life

 Whaley was born in Pittsburgh, where he played high school football and went on to play at the collegiate level.
 He played college football at Pitt as a defensive back, collecting 4 interceptions during his tenure.

 Career

 Pittsburgh Steelers

 Whaley worked for the Steelers as a pro personnel coordinator.
 He worked there for 10 years before accepting the Buffalo Bills job.
 Whaley worked directly under Kevin Colbert the Director of Football Operations.
 In his time with the Steelers, Whaley helped scout and draft defensive players such as Lamarr Woodley, Troy Polamalu and Lawrence Timmons.

 Buffalo Bills

 Whaley was named assistant general manager and Director of Pro Personnel of the Buffalo Bills on February 10, 2010.
 Whaley oversaw the team's Pro Personnel department and assisted General Manager Buddy Nix in all football-related administrative duties and in the college talent evaluation process until Nix stepped down from the general manager position on May 13, 2013.
 Whaley became Buffalo's GM three days later.
 His most notable moves with Buffalo included trading up to draft receiver Sammy Watkins and trading linebacker Kiko Alonso for All-Pro running back LeSean McCoy.
 The move to draft Watkins has been questioned, as wide receivers Mike Evans, Odell Beckham Jr., and Brandin Cooks were picked later in the first round.

 Whaley was, in conjunction with owners Terry and Kim Pegula and President Russ Brandon, responsible for the hiring of head coach Rex Ryan.
 After Ryan was relieved of his duties, the team announced that Whaley would lead the search for Ryan's successor, Sean McDermott.

 On January 10, 2016, Whaley agreed to a contract extension offered to him by the Bills.

 Whaley, alongside his staff, was "relieved of his duties" by the Bills on April 30, 2017, following the 2017 NFL draft.
 He spent the 2018 season as a recruiter for the NFLPA Collegiate Bowl.